-When it comes to selecting a receiver module for your FPV goggles, the usual recommendation is to use the True-D or LaForge module as they offer great performance for a reasonable price.
-On the budget end you can pick up a Pro58 module from Eachine for much cheaper (about 1/3 the cost).
-That is fine but the problem is that the firmware included with the pro58 (although a lot better than the first versions) is still abit lacking in terms of performance and features.
-However, after you install new firmware onto it, the pro85 can definitely hold up to the more expensive options.
-And this is very impressive considering you could buy 3 eachine pro58 modules for the cost of a true-D module.
+When it comes to selecting a receiver module for your FPV goggles, the usual recommendation is to use the True-D or LaForge modules – they offer great performance for a reasonable price.
+On the budget end you can pick up a Pro58 module from

 What you need

-The below items are optional but I would recommend this as it lets you connect the programmer to your pro58 module without any soldering.
+The below items are optional but I would recommend them as it lets you connect the programmer to your pro58 module without any soldering.
 These can also prove invaluable for other electronics projects.

 Download software and drivers

-You will need to download the software for the ST link programmer, but also some drivers for the device.
+You will need to download the software for the ST link programmer, and also some drivers for the device.
 You can get both from the ST website.
-The only hassle here is you need to register on their website as they send you the download link via email, so dont use a fake email.
-Or you could download it directly here from our google drive
+The only hassle here is you need to register on their website as they send you the download link via email, so don’t use a fake email address!
+Alternatively, you could download it directly here from our google drive

 You will also need to download the firmware to run on your pro58 module.
-You have two options here, Wpro58 firmware and Achillies firmware.
+You now have

 This is totally free and open source thanks to the impressive work by piodabro (and others).
 The link below is to the list of firmware releases.
 I suggest you use the latest stable release (not the beta/alpha versions).

-This is another free firmware that has abit more focus on a nice user interface and features.
-I have not yet used this firmware myself, but overall opinions on people who have tried this on the internet is very positive.
-So it is worth giving it a go
+This is another free firmware that has a bit more focus on a nice user interface and features.
+I have not yet used this firmware myself, but overall opinions from people who have tried this on the internet are very positive.
+It definitely sounds like it’s worth a go!